 Questions 4.
-Should livestock working dogs be exempt as a class from mandatory dog de-sexing? □ Yes ⋈ No □ Unsure Please provide reasons for your preference: Farmer can apply to be a breeder; or otherwise legislation can be updated to include specifics for working dogs.
-Can otherwise be seen as a loophole.
+Should livestock working dogs be exempt as a class from mandatory dog de-sexing? ☐ Yes ☐ No ☐ Unsure Please provide reasons for your preference: To assist in maintaining good working dog blood lines 5.
 If working dogs are required to be de-sexed by a particular age, at what age should working dogs be required to be de-sexed?
-6 months.
-How could this be enforced?
-Through existing/consistent means encouraged previously in this paper.
+6. How could this be enforced?